Emotional Experiences & Symbolic Expressions

 Instamatic really?
 Kodak instamatic.
 Point, shoot, wait a long time for the 36-photo roll to finish, send the negatives to the developer, and anticipate the photos arrival in the mail.
 How times have changed.

 My volleyball status and budding photography skills were little comfort to my stomach.
-Wouldn’t you know, on the last day, I was absolutely fine from morning onward.
+Here’s the kicker, on the last day, I was absolutely fine from morning onward.
 My counselors celebrated my long-awaited digestive success.
 Don’t cheer for me yet.
 The closing festivity obstacle course was a blast.
 I was gratefully relieved my body let me join the fun.
 I exuberantly ran the course, stepped off a low-balance beam nearing the finish, and landed in a hornet’s nest.
 Both legs were zapped up and down with painful stings.
 I ran screaming for help.
 The counselors likely thought I was having a more intense digestive upheaval after concluding a vomit-free day.
 Dang, my inner Sherri knew there was danger.
 Outdoor Sherri had her limits.

 Making the Connection